|Nutrition Facts (per serving)|

 If you've embarked on a sugar-free lifestyle, you might be leery of indulging in too many fruits and, when you're an orange lover, that can cramp your style.
 Well, here's the good news: Fruits are a great source of fiber and are naturally without refined sugars.

-This sugar-free, low-carb orange sorbet recipe can be adapted to use real orange juice in place of Powerade Zero.
-Powerade Zero is a sugar-free, no-calorie line of beverages that uses erythritol as a sweetener.
+This sugar-free, low-carb orange sorbet recipe can be adapted to use real orange juice in place of Powerade Zero or Vitamin Water Zero.
+Both are sugar-free, no-calorie line of beverages that uses erythritol as a sweetener.
 They do not contain any fruit juice, they come in many different flavors, and are mildly sweet.
 This recipe calls for an additional 1/2 teaspoon of sugar-free liquid sweetener, such as stevia.

 This sorbet is light and easy to make as long as you have an ice cream maker.
 If you don't have an ice cream machine, this recipe will still work.
 Just blend the mixture and simply pour them into popsicle molds.

-- 2 cups Powerade Zero Orange Rise (or orange juice or water)
+2 cups Powerade or Vitamin Water Zero Sugar Orange Rise

 1 1/2 cups sugar-free coconut milk, or another non-dairy milk like soy or almond